SuperagenticAI/Agenspy/README.md

 - **Comprehensive CLI**: Full-featured command-line interface for managing agents and workflows
 - **Python & JavaScript Servers**: Support for both Python and Node.js MCP servers
 - **Automatic Connection Management**: Protocol-level session and capability handling

+## 🤔 Motivation

+All other agent frameworks are using the MCP as integraed client servers.
+They are using both both tool-first and protocol first approach but DSPy was still using tool-first approach.
+All the MCP tools needs to converted into DSPy.Tools.
+Also DSPy Agents are not in the list o Google's A2A Agent Directory [here](https://github.com/google/A2A/blob/main/samples/python/agents/README.md).
+So filed Enhancemnt Proposal on DSPy Github repo [here](https://github.com/stanfordnlp/dspy/issues/8273) and Agenspy born to demonstrate how DSPy can use protocol first approach for building agents those are ready for next generaton of protocols.

 ## 📦 Installation